RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - High standard to meet.
     - Courts are anxious to preserve certainty of contract.
     - Davis Contractors Ltd v Fareham Urban District Council [1956] AC 696
-      - ‘Frustration is not to be lightly invoked as the dissolvent of a contract.’
+      - 'Frustration is not to be lightly invoked as the dissolvent of a contract.'
 (727, Lord Radcliffe)
     - The Eugenia [1964] 2 QB 226
       - More likely to be frustration:
         -  Subject matter destroyed / performance becomes physically or legally impossible.